 There are also a bunch of things you can do to try and prevent acne scars from forming in the first place.

 Like many things, prevention is often better than a cure.
 Actively trying to prevent acne is a great way to ward off scars — simply because there’s less for your skin to heal from.

+Software's personalised prescription acne treatment is a great way to tackle acne and prevent it from returning.
 Plus, the addition of prescription retinoids will help fade any existing discolouration or mild acne scarring you might have.

 We get it — a big pimple in the centre of your cheek is just begging to be squeezed.

 But squeezing, picking, scratching and pinching pimples can cause further inflammation and increase the likelihood of scarring.
 This is especially true with severe acne, like cysts.

 If you really want to squeeze that pimple, there are a few ways to make the process less damaging to your skin.
 You can find out more here.

 There’s a well-known link between smoking and acne, but there’s perhaps a lesser-known one between smoking and acne scarring.

 While acne scars aren’t necessarily more common in smokers, a 2015 study found that smoking can actually increase the severity of scarring.